Relative Vigor Index: Trading Strategies for the RVI Indicator

 Best setting

 There are not many settings for the RVI indicator.
-All you need to do is to enter the period and change the colours.
+All you need to do is to enter the period and change the colors.
 The default period in most platforms is 10 while the default colors are red and green.
 You can change the period to suit your trading strategy.

 How to Use the Relative Vigor Index (RVI)